 CBD may help reduces REM (rapid eye movement) behaviour disorder in people with Parkinson’s disease.
 REM behavior disorder is a condition that causes people to act out physically during dreaming and REM sleep.

-Typically, during REM, the body is largely paralyzed, a state known as REM atonia.
-This immobilization keeps sleepers from reacting physically to their dreams.
+Typically, during REM, the body is largely paralysed, a state known as REM atonia.
+This immobilisation keeps sleepers from reacting physically to their dreams.
 In REM behavior disorder, this paralysis doesn’t occur, leaving people free to move—which can lead to disruptive sleep and to injuring themselves or their sleeping partners.
-Cannabis may also work to reduce pain and improve sleep quality in people with Parkinson’s disease.

 CBD may help improve REM sleep abnormalities in people with post-traumatic stress disorder (PTSD) also.